‘Not safe to move’: Fire threats intensify in Australia

 Officials are warning that the fires could move “frighteningly quick” and that it may be too late for some to evacuate.

+Wildfires have been raging across large parts of the country, leaving 1,500 homes destroyed.

+Air quality has become an issue of concern in cities including Sydney, Melbourne and the capital Canberra.

-American pop singer Pink says she’s donating $500,000 to help fight the deadly wildfires that have devastated parts of Australia.
+American pop singer Pink says she’s donating $500,000 to help fight the deadly wildfires.

 Pink tweeted that she’s “totally devastated watching what is happening in Australia right now with the horrific bushfires.”